When you think of returning to school do you have thoughts running through your mind that are similar to these?

 - Are married or a parent (no matter your age)

-You are entitled to the same benefits and you must adhere to the same academic standards as any other student.
+You are entitled to the same benefits as any other student and you must adhere to the same academic standards.
 However, nontraditional students have access to a Nontraditional Student Services (NSS) adviser who can help you in your entry to the university, and can be a resource throughout your education.
 The NSS adviser emails a weekly newsletter and offers workshops on various topics.
 Events sponsored through the NSS office are a way to connect with other nontraditional students, and will enrich your time at UWEC.

 The OASIS room in Davies Center 266 is a lounge for nontraditional students, and has a microwave, refrigerator, and a computer for your use.
 The Library Study Room is available for nontraditional students and offers a quiet place to concentrate on your studies.